elielreich23/simple_shell1/README.md

 ### General

--   Who designed and implemented the original Unix operating system
+-   Who designed and implemented the original Unix operating syste
 -   Who wrote the first version of the UNIX shell
 -   Who invented the B programming language (the direct predecessor to the C programming language)
 -   Who is Ken Thompson